-Federal Labour Law: As noted above, Article 357 prohibits acts of interference by employers or their representatives in the affairs of a union, including its formation, function or administration.
+Federal Labour Law: Article 357 prohibits acts of interference by employers or their representatives in the affairs of a union, including its formation, function or administration.
 Acts of interference are considered those actions and measures that tend to encourage the constitution of workers' organizations dominated by an employer or employer's association, or that support in any form worker organizations with the intent to subject them to control.
-Articles 397-F outlines procedural rules for union representation elections (recuentos) by personal, free, direct and secret ballot vote, and Article 397-G notes that penalties may be assessed against employers for actions favouring one union over another in such votes.
+Article 897-F outlines procedural rules for union representation elections (recuentos) by personal, free, direct and secret ballot vote, and Article 897-G notes that penalties may be assessed against employers for actions favouring one union over another in such votes.